 2.2.3 WEB-BASED SCIENCE LABORATORY SYSTEM EXPECTATIONS.

-The proposed web based laboratory system is aiming to see a number of limitations in our learning institution catered for by reducing the amount of resources that are used in experiments that is; purchasing and maintaining equipments and cost incurred when paying laboratory technicians.
+The proposed web based laboratory system is aiming to see a number of limitations in our learning institution catered for by reducing the amount of resources that are used in experiments that is; purchasing and maintaining equipment and cost incurred when paying laboratory technicians.

-It will also provide different practicals for practical subjects.
+It will also provide different practical for practical subjects.

 CHAPTER THREE: METHODOLOGY